Play gets underway Friday at Grand Cyprus Golf Club in Orlando

 First-Year Head Coach Chuck Scheinost Discusses the Future of the GW Golf Program

-Coach Scheinost (SHY-knowst) brings nearly a decade of collegiate golf coaching experience to Foggy Bottom, most recently as head men's golf coach at the University of Northern Colorado for six seasons from 2007-13.
+Coach Scheinost (SHY-knowst), who was named to the position on July 31, 2013, brings nearly a decade of collegiate golf coaching experience to Foggy Bottom, most recently as head men's golf coach at the University of Northern Colorado for six seasons from 2007-13.

 "Chuck is an up-and-coming coach who has proven he can build a golf program by mentoring and attracting quality golfers and student-athletes," said Director of Athletics and Recreation Patrick Nero.
 "We're confident that Chuck will bring the program consistent success in the Atlantic 10 Conference while producing student-athletes who succeed both on and off the course."

 At Northern Colorado, Coach Scheinost transformed the Bears from a new NCAA Division I program into a consistent contender for the America Sky Golf Conference championship, including three consecutive top-3 finishes from 2008-11 and top-5 showings in each of the past five seasons.